Commencement - Students

-The Spring 2014 Commencement (graduation) ceremonies will be held on Saturday, May 10, 2014, at 10:00 am and 2:00pm in the Gymnasium on the Southern Polytechnic State University campus (Location S2 on the Campus Map).
+The Summer 2014 Commencement (graduation) will be held on Saturday, August 2, 2014, at 10:00 am in the Gymnasium on the Southern Polytechnic State University campus (Location S2 on the Campus Map).
 The following is intended mainly for candidates for graduation, their families, and friends.

 Candidates for graduation should arrive no later than one hour before their ceremony for check in on the main level of the Architecture Building.
 Once you have checked in, you will report to your assigned assembly area.
 All candidates must check in at Architecture before going to the assembly areas.